readthedocs/readthedocs.org/docs/user/build-notifications.rst

   Webhooks can be customized through your own template and a variety of variable substitutions.

 .. seealso::
-    :doc:`/guides/build-notifications`
+    :doc:`/guides/build/email-notifications`
+        Enable email notifications in a second.

+    :doc:`/guides/build/webhooks`
-        All the practical steps for setting up build notifications
+        Steps for setting up build notifications with webhooks, including examples for popular platforms like Slack and Discord.

     :doc:`pull-requests`
         Similarly to build notifications, you can also configure automated feedback for your pull requests.